tommeswick/phase_field_fracture_optimal_control/README.md

 # Automated testing

-The project is atomatically tests in the CI workflow, triggered by pushes or pull requests to the main branch.
+The project is atomatically tested in the CI workflow, triggered by pushes or pull requests to the main branch.
 The workflow consists of three jobs: cache-dealii, install-dopelib, and build-and-test, all running on a Rocky Linux container.
 The cache-dealii job installs necessary dependencies and builds deal.II, caching the results for future use.
 The install-dopelib job installs DOpElib and depends on the deal.II cache, while the build-and-test job compiles the phase-field fracture project and runs the test script, uploading the test output log as an artifact for further analysis.

 # Documentation